Saeid-Dousti/coronavirus-risk-predictor/README.md

 ```

 ## Run Inference
-- Include instructions on how to run inference
+- WordEmbedding model to create word embeddings of all activities
-- i.e. image classification on a single image for a CNN deep learning project
+- final classification of activity + location (+date) into high-risk or low-risk
 ```
 # Example